 Simple English definitions for legal terms

-Read a random definition: ordinarily prudent person
+Read a random definition: variable universal life insurance

 Extra-Elements Test: A way for judges to decide if a state law claim about intellectual property is allowed or not.
 If the claim needs something extra that is not part of the federal law, then it is okay to go forward with the state claim.
 This is called the Extra-Elements Test and it helps make sure that state laws don't interfere with federal laws about intellectual property.